andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 Where our code is stored, reviewed, and merged.
 Pretty standard for a modern development team.

-We have a couple of Github Actions that we use for linting our code and compressing our images before merging.
+We have a couple of GitHub Actions that we use for linting our code and compressing our images before merging.

 We also use the [dependabot](https://github.com/dependabot) functionality Github absorbed.